Background: how the UWSA is organized organization chart (PDF) .

-- Attend UWSA Board meetings twice per month (approximately) to oversee that the Board is performing business appropriately and according to UWSA mandate.
+- Attend UWSA Board meetings every three weeks (approximately) to oversee that the Board is performing business appropriately and according to UWSA mandate.

 - Directors have the opportunity for membership on one university wide committee where Board membership is required.
 Committees typically meet once or twice per month.
 For example: